GENERAL ANTHROPOGENY

 6G3.
 The neutral exchanger.
 Monies/money.
 Freedom of choice

-Since our chapters on indicia and indexes, we have encountered many exchangeables: tools, goods, competences, grades, instances, clientèle, so many merchandises in the wide sense (merx, exchangeable), objects of commerce (commercium, merces, cum).
+Since our chapters on indicia and indexes, we have encountered an impressive number of exchangeables: tools, goods, skills, grades, instances, clientèle, so many merchandises in the wide sense (merx, exchangeable), so many objects of commerce (commercium, merces, cum).
 To which we can now add the highly constraining flows-cuts of sacrificial victims <6G2>.
-In the end, the innumerable substitutive possibilizations of Homo point together to a stable referent that allows comparing disparate exchanged rather precisely.
-In a word, towards a neutral exchanger.
-The neutral exchanger, that we today call money, first took shape in natural objects, such as the African cauri (Monetaria moneta).
+In the end, the innumerable substitutive possibilizations of Homo point together to a stable referent that allows disparate exchanged to be compared rather precisely.
+In short, they point to a neutral exchanger.
+The neutral exchanger, that we today call money or currency, first took shape in natural objects, such as the African cowrie shell (Monetaria moneta).
 This Indian Ocean gastropod was sufficiently indicial of fecundity to stimulate the exchange, and was dead enough to index neutrality.
-But, we shall have to wait for the abstraction of the counting tokens of the Neolithic and mainly that of writing, counting victories, prisoners, sacrifices, merchandises of the Primary empires of Sumer and Egypt before the neutrality of the exchanger declared itself.
-It only took a few centuries before, always more abstractly, the ingot should have its equivalent in coins, letters of credit, bank notes, credit and debit columns, in digits simply preceded by "+" or "-", in a few 0/1 bits on central computers.
+But we shall have to wait for the abstraction of the counting tokens of the Neolithic and mainly the abstraction of writing, counting victories, prisoners, sacrifices, merchandises of the Primary empires of Sumer and Egypt before the neutrality of the exchanger declared itself.
+It then took only a few centuries before, always more abstractly, the ingot should have its equivalent in coins, letters of credit, bank notes, credit and debit columns, in digits simply preceded by "+" or "-", in a few 0/1 bits on central computers.
 Anyway, naturalness did not completely disappear in carnal Homo: neither in the gold standard until the Bretton Woods system; nor in the cut or uncut diamonds that the Jews exchange from pocket to pocket in New York or Antwerp, without written documents, on a pure indicia-index of word, and the value of which is both supranational and subject to indefinite interpretations.
-In all cases, measured to the neutral exchanger, the commercial exchangers could become merchandises in the strict sense, themes of exact exchanges, measurable, independent from the desires of partners.
+In all cases, measured to the neutral exchanger, the commercial exchanged could become merchandises in the strict sense, themes of exact exchanges, measurable, independent from the desires of partners.
 Fault itself appeared like a debt, and its repair or remission could depend on a reimbursement.
 Does the link between the fault, the sacrifice, death, the neutral exchanger then depend of something more essential than their simple common belonging to the area of regulated exchangeability?
-Let us recall that the Latin word for money comes from Moneta, the temple of Juno moneta, monitoring Juno (monere, announcing), thus called because she foretold an earthquake.
-Simple metonymy designating the thing by its place of production or storage?
-But let us not forget that Juno was the sister and the wife of Jupiter.
+Let us recall that the Latin word for money comes from Moneta, the temple of Juno moneta, Juno monitrice (monere, to announce), so called because she had foretold an earthquake.
+But, is this a simple metonymy designating the thing by its place of production or storage?
+First, let us not forget, that Juno was the sister and the wife of Jupiter.
 She was a particularly femininely marked goddess of parturition.
-Yet it is the same Indo-European root of childbirth *tHè (fe) that gave fe-nus in Latin (revenue of a capital), fe-cunditas (fecundity), fe-mina (woman), and in Greek, with the initial childhood redoubling, ti-tHè-nè (the nurse).
-The links of the sacred, the neutral exchanger and the generation (life and death) do not seem fortuitous.
+Secondly, let’s not forget either that it is the same Indo-European root of childbirth *tHè (fe) that gave fe-nus in Latin (revenue of a capital), fe-cunditas (fecundity), fe-mina (woman), and in Greek, with the initial childlike redoubling, ti-tHè-nè (the nurse).
+So that, the links of the sacred, the neutral exchanger and the generation (life and death) do not seem fortuitous.
 The community of root of fe-nus and fe-mina is the occasion to remark that women, mobile elements in various clannish systems, were often a stabilizing theme of the exchange and money for Homo.
-In African pastoral people, the cattle is not primarily the sign and means of sufficiency of food or the result of a research of productivity, nor it is a direct manifestation of power, but it is the manner of acquiring women against which it is exchanged.
-The woman as supreme term of inter-clannish exchange probably marks the ultimate acquaintances of the possibilized exchange with the generation, life and death.
-Because death sheds light on the sacrifice that in turn lights death; and both are lighted from the neutrality of the neutral exchanger.
+In African pastoral people, the cattle is not primarily the sign and means of sufficiency of food, nor the result of a research of productivity, or a direct manifestation of power, but it is the manner of acquiring women against which it is exchanged.
+The woman as supreme term of inter-clannish exchange probably marks the ultimate acquaintances of the possibilized exchange with generation, life and death.
+Indeed, death sheds light on sacrifice, that in turn sheds light on death; both being lighted from the neutrality of the neutral exchanger.
 Death is a moment of radical cancellation and abstraction (unthinkable, that cannot be weighed), a substitution where there is no longer an exchangeable against another, but an infinite opening and exchangeability by dint of being empty or unspeakable (decomposition).
-The neutral exchanger shows its deadly, sacrificial abstraction in the nil or extravagant spendings of avarice or prodigality, and in the existential vertigo of the player.
-The both generalised and adaptable exchangeability of all of Homo's aspects around the neutral exchanger was strongly illustrated in the system of Christian indulgences, where monies could be bought and sold against sins, penitences, pardons, present or future salvation.
-It is remarkable that the starting fervent point of this system took place in the twelfth century in the first moment of co-creative Catholicism which, thanks to a first flow of monies, would then lead to the banking system, which makes the past, present and future interchangeable, inducing the idea of freedom of choice <30H>.
+The neutral exchanger shows its mortifying, sacrificial, abstraction in the nil spendings of avarice or the extravagant spendings of prodigality, as well as in the existential vertigo of the player.
+The both generalized and adaptable exchangeability of all of Homo's aspects around the neutral exchanger was strongly illustrated in the system of Christian indulgences, where money could be bought and sold against sins, penitences, pardons, present and future salvation.
+It is remarkable that the fervent starting point of this system took place in the twelfth century in the first moment of co-creative Catholicism which, thanks to a first influx of monies, would lead to the banking system, which makes the past, present and future interchangeable, inducing the idea of freedom of choice <30H>.

 6G4.
 Inversion and delegation of roles

 The exchange reaches its most radical form in the substitution of roles, particularly in that of the dominating and dominated.
-Childhood games illustrate the extent to which the ones usually want to be dominating and the others dominated, but also how domination and submission invert, delegate, and participate to each other easily and richly.
+Childhood games illustrate the extent to which the ones usually want to be dominating and the others dominated, but also how domination and submission can be inverted, delegated, and participate to each other easily and richly.
 In the childish game of torture, the torturer of one day becomes a scrupulous and imaginative victim the next, whilst yesterday's victims become equally imaginative torturers.
-If we do not perceive this quality in everyone, while standing on one side of the fence, of being on both sides each time, we cannot understand anything of the simultaneously stable and flexible organisation of hominid societies with their extreme forms: democracy (direct and indirect), oligarchy, dictatorship, all ordinarily as consented as they are imposed, in the same way as antique slavery.
-Assuredly, substitutions and delegations of roles due to the possibilizing transversalization and endotropic brain of Homo are only as available as they are because the indexes of power and indexes in general <5>, articulate the yes and the no, the same and the other, from so close.
-And indicia more still <4>.
+If we do not perceive this quality for everyone, while standing on one side of the fence, to always be on both sides at the same time, we cannot understand anything of the simultaneously stable and flexible organization of hominid societies with their extreme forms, which are democracy (direct and indirect), oligarchy, dictatorship, all of which are ordinarily as consented as they are imposed, in the same way as antique slavery.
+Assuredly, substitutions and delegations of roles due to the possibilizing transversalization and endotropic brain of Homo are only so available as they are because the indexes of power and indexes in general <5>, so closely articulate the yes and the no, the same and the other.
+And indicia even more so. <4>.

 6H.
 The will as possibilized ends and means.
 Ordinary madness

 SITUATION 6 Saying that Homo is the possibilizing animal is its vastest and most stimulating definition.
-It is so embracing that it runs to the limits of psychology and metaphysics, or still, commerce and power.
+It is so embracing that it runs to the limits of psychology and metaphysics, or still of commerce and power.
 We have stayed here strictly in line with the anthropogeny.